 2014 Mount Union Football

-Vince Kehres (Mount Union '98) went 14-1 in his first season as head coach in 2013 to set an NCAA record for most wins (14) by a first year college football coach.
+Vince Kehres (Mount Union '98) is 21-1 (.955) in his second season as head coach.
+He went 14-1 in his first season in 2013 to set an NCAA record for most wins (14) by a first year college football coach.
 He earned OAC Coach of the Year and Lee Tressel Ohio College Football Coach of Year awards.
 Kehres spent 13 years, eight as defensive coordinator, on the Raiders coaching staff for his father Larry Kehres.
 As either a player of coach, Vince Kehres has been part of 10 of Mount Union's 11 national championships.

 BY THE NUMBERS